tydaeus/notes/windows/powershell/powershell_shouldprocess.md

 ## Inheriting `-WhatIf` Behavior
 Commands are supposed to inherit `-WhatIf` behavior, but PowerShell doesn't apply this reliably.
 So, downstream commands should get invoked with parameter `-WhatIf:$WhatIfPreference` to ensure that the currently configured `-WhatIf` behavior propagates.

+If running a command that supports `-WhatIf` that you want performed even during `-WhatIf` operation (e.g. `Set-Variable`), invoke with parameter `-WhatIf:$False`.

 ## Inheriting `-Confirm` Behavior